CollegeBoreal/INF1048-201-17A-02/6.Theme/docs/MENU.md

 ];
 ```

--- Instantiate the (@Nebular) Menu Module through the providers block to the theme.module.ts by adding:
+* Instantiate the (@Nebular) Menu Module through the providers block to the theme.module.ts by adding:

-  `...NbMenuModule.forRoot().providers,`

-. final result

 ```Typescript
 const NB_THEME_PROVIDERS = [